-Concert Review: Ron Gallo, Naked Giants and Dangerbyrd at the Bug Jar
+Concert Review: Ron Gallo, Naked Giants and Dangerbyrd Shred the Bug Jar

 The night started off with a kitchen and living room over my head.
 Literally, there is a kitchen and living room glued to the ceiling in the backroom of the Bug Jar – adding to one of the most unconventional and utterly chaotic concerts I have ever witnessed.
 Slamming doors, clothes being taken off, drunk women dancing, shirley temples, sloppy smosh pits, and fizzled crowdsurfing were only few of the highlights of Ron Gallo’s, Naked Giants, and Dangerbyrd’s set from last night.

 Dangerbyrd, a Rochester-native blues and hard rock quartet, took the stage first.
 Easily out of place with what was about to come, Dangerbyrd shredded to the music, in which our dads would be fond of: Humble Pie and Buffalo Springfield.
 However, nobody at the event seemed older than thirty.
 It was nothing grand or new they were playing.
 It was completely different genre of music of what was soon to come.

 Naked Giants, garage and punk rockers from Seattle, took the stage around 10:00 p.m., and that is when the night took off into a vortex of mayhem.
 With highly amplified distortion and fuzzy guitar effects, it was hard to look away.
 Performing songs such as – “Slide,” “Dead/Alien,” “Twist,” and “Ya Ya,” Naked Giants showed their style into becoming one of the hottest and aggressive bands playing music today.
 They moved like Devo, looked like Nirvana, but played like MC5.